Mortgage Guidelines On Adding Co-Borrower To Qualify For Home Loan

 Adding Co-Borrower To Qualify For Home Loan: Case Scenario

 If the spouse of this borrower is a stay at home housewife with no income but her credit scores are the following:

 - Equifax 700

 The non-income producing spouse middle credit score is 750

 - However, the main income-producing borrower’s middle credit score of 650 will be used since the main borrower has the lower of the two borrower’s credit scores

 Bottom line is that the non-income producing co-borrower does not need to be on the mortgage loan since they will be of no help and it will just add more liability in the event if the home ever forecloses.

 Only One Borrower On Mortgage If Property Ever Forecloses

-If a married couple does not add a co-borrower on the mortgage loan and if the property ever forecloses, the spouse that is not added on the mortgage loan can qualify for a mortgage loan without the mandatory 3 year waiting period after foreclosure even though they may be on the title of the foreclosed home.
+If a married couple does not add a co-borrower on the mortgage and if the property ever forecloses, the spouse that is not added on the loan can qualify for a mortgage loan without the mandatory waiting period after foreclosure even though they may be on the title of the foreclosed home.